testersakage/mineclonia-jtest/GROUPS.md

 * `anvil`: Anvil.
 1: No damage.
 2-3: Higher damage levels
 * `no_rename=1`: Item cannot be renamed by anvil
 * `comparator_signal=X`: If set, this node outputs a constant (!) comparator signal output of strength X.
+* `redstone_conductive=1`: If set, the node conducts redstone power even if not opaque.
+Use to override default behavior.
+* `redstone_not_conductive=1`: If set, the node does NOT conduct redstone power.
+Use to override default behavior.
 * `piston=X`: Piston (main body) (1 = normal, 2 = sticky)
 * `piston_pusher=X`: Piston pusher (1 = normal, 2 = sticky)
 * `hopper=X`: Hopper (1 = downwards, 2 = sideways)